Key Takeaways

 Non-Refundable Fees

-Non-refundable fees are allowed, but they must be clearly stated in the lease agreement.
+Non-refundable fees are allowed, but they must be clearly stated in the written rental agreement.
 If they are not properly labeled, they could be treated as refundable charges.

 Providing complete disclosures can help landlords avoid misunderstandings and support smoother rental operations.